JonathanGrossman/python_basics/10_functions.md

 In functions.py, see
 default values for custom parameters

-use keywords when calling a function to specify the argument values in whatever order you want using keywords can make code easier to read the keywords used for arguments must have a corresponding parameter with the same name if your function has multiple parameters but not all have default values, put parameters that have default values at the end of the list of parameters in your function definition
+if your function has multiple parameters but not all have default values, put parameters that have default values at the end of the list of parameters in your function definition

 In functions.py, see